Steve's California Backyard

 Steve Hunt: This is a complex topic but in the simplest terms this centers around understanding threat vectors (how are attacks advanced).

 Using that knowledge you build models and detectors – some of which are based on machine learning/AI concepts – that help distinguish activities that are normal/acceptable behavior from those activities that are trying to steal or compromise customers data.

 Then presenting those findings using visual techniques that allow a user to easily understand the nature and severity of the threats that have been detected.
 Given the complexity of typical data center applications and environments, as well as the sophistication of the threats this is a difficult and ever evolving challenge.

-The results were an product with a high degree of sensitivity to threats and a straight forward interface to understand them.
+The results were a product with a high degree of sensitivity to threats and a straight-forward interface to understand them.

 THIS JOURNEY BEGAN AT FRANK FORD

 Gayle Herbert Robinson: What advice would you give Frankford alum interested in pursuing the cyber-security field?

 Steve Hunt: There are a range of careers in this area.
 Depending on your strengths you can pursue the technical side of this industry by focusing on the STEM skills and heading toward a software degree in college.
 There are several levels in this area from the people who develop systems that have fewer vulnerabilities to threats, to folks who develop systems to detect threats, to those who do vulnerability testing to try to find weaknesses in systems.
 Not all of these require advanced degrees, making it easier to get started.